10 Best Neck Gaiters for Runners Reviewed

 Breathability; will you buy a neck warmer that doesn’t allow your skin to breathe?
 Of course, don’t even attempt.

-Q. Is it okay to wear a neck gaiter on hot or warm days?
+Q. Is it okay to put on my neck gaiter on hot or warm days?

 Q. Would this be good to wear when riding a bike in the cold?